 Italian music producer and sound engineer based in Berlin.
-I get the production from start (recording, session musician, production) to the end (mixing, mastering).
-I've studied with Tchad Blake (Arctic Monkeys, The Kills, Peter Gabriel) and have worked with a lot of genres, mainly Electronica, Metal, Rock, HipHop & Indie.
+I take the production from start (recording, session musician, production) to the end (mixing, mastering).
+I've published and produced for Sony, Universal, Warner and many independent labels.

 I am a mixer, record producer, songwriter, and multi-instrumentalist and have worked with a wide range of independent clients over the past 10 years.